 Is the Toyota Highlander reliable?

 The Toyota Highlander is one of the most reliable midsize SUVs on the market, and it is usually rated at the top of it’s class in nearly every type of reliability comparison.
+But that’s Toyota for you – they build good cars (I recommend reading my Toyota Tacoma pros and cons list to see what I mean).

 That said, like every car, proper maintenance is crucial for maintaining high levels of reliability.
 Regular oil changes, tire checks, and getting problems fixed as soon as possible will help keep your Highlander on the road for many years to come.